LichtargeLab/EAML/README.md

 The Python version of the lab EA-ML pipeline.

-This pipeline uses a series of supervised learning algorithms to score a gene's contribution to disease risk based on it's case/control separation ability.
+This pipeline uses an ensemble of supervised learning algorithms to score a gene's contribution to disease risk based on it's case/control separation ability.
 This is all based on a probability score (pEA) computed using EA.

 The output is a ranked list of genes scored by the Matthew's Correlation Coefficient (MCC), effectively using